OutSystems/docs-odc/src/eap/known-issues/intro.md

 * On server and client side, LongIntegerToInteger on overflow returns 0.
 * On the database, LongIntegerToInteger on overflow throws an error.

+## Error previewing a mobile app in the Safari browser within the ODC Portal

+The preview of a mobile app in the Safari browser within the ODC Portal doesn't work.
+The app and the preview render within an iframe in different domains, and Safari cannot access the content due to security restrictions by Apple.

+OutSystem recommends Chrome browser for previewing the mobile app in the ODC Portal.